silviamaggi/smd-com/_posts/2020-07-20-ravelry-rebranding.md

   - ravelry
   - ux
 description: Knitting website Ravelry lost the trust of their community after their rebranding efforts caused several users adverse side effects from browsing the site.
+excerpt: Knitting website Ravelry lost the trust of their community after their rebranding efforts caused several users adverse side effects from browsing the site.
 featured-image: feat-ravelry-rebranding.jpg
 permalink: '/design/:title/'
 redirect_from: